louisloechel/prink-v2/README.md

                 .fromCollection(rules)
                 .broadcast(ruleStateDescriptor);

-Currently it is needed to specify the return type of the data stream.
-Use the `.returns()` function to do so (change the `Tuple` size for your project).
+Currently, it is needed to specify the return type of the data stream.
+Use the `.returns()` function to do so (change the `Tuple` size to the required size of your project).

 	.returns(TypeInformation.of(new TypeHint<Tuple4<Object, Object, Object, Object>>(){}));